MichalLytek/type-graphql/docs/scalars.md

 }
 ```

-However in some cases you will have to explicitly declare the string/bool scalar type.
+However in some cases we must explicitly declare the string/bool scalar type.
 Use JS constructor functions (`String`, `Boolean`) then:

 ```typescript
 @ObjectType()